');

 About Springfield, OR

-Springfield is a mid-sized city in Oregon with a population of 61,642 residents.
-The median household income is $67,211 per year, which is near the national average.
-The median age in Springfield is 37.2 years.
+Springfield is a mid-sized city located in Oregon with a population of 61,642 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,211 per year, which is 11% below the national median of $75,149.
+The median age of 37.2 years is close to the US median age of 38.9 years.

 How Springfield Ranks in Oregon